1976 Conference of Communist and Workers Parties of Europe: Debates and document

-Albeit without direct polemical exchanges, the speeches made at the conference showed diversity between positions the communist parties present.
+Albeit without direct polemical exchanges, speeches made at the conference showed the diversity of positions held by communist parties.
 In their speeches, Santiago Carrillo, Enrico Berlinguer and George Marchais decried aspects of the Soviet political system.
 Berlinguer stated that West European communists favoured a democratic state, political pluralism, freedom of expression, free trade unions and religious freedoms.
 In his address to the assembled delegates, the Yugoslav leader Josip Broz Tito stated that "[c]ommunists must accept different roads in the struggle for socialism, independence, equality and non-interference in internal affairs".
 The Romanian leader Nicolae Ceaușescu also voiced support for principles of independence of individual parties and non-interference.
 Other participants that argued for the Eurocommunist cause at the conference were Lars Werner from Sweden, Gordon McLennan from Britain, Ermenegildo Gasperoni from San Marino and, to a lesser extent, the Finnish Communist Party chief Aarne Saarinen.

 On the other hand, there were also interventions from other delegates whom re-affirmed their adherence to the line of the Soviet party.
 The Bulgarian communist leader Todor Zhivkov, in his intervention, took a firmer stand than the Soviets in upholding the notion of general laws of socialist development (as opposed to the idea that each party should develop its own way of building socialism), denouncing revisionism and underlining the dual responsibility of the individual communist party (both to its own people and the world communist movement).
 Gustáv Husák of Czechoslovakia and the East German host, Erich Honecker, were also amongst the prominent spokespersons of the orthodox camp.
 Other parties that voiced their support for the Soviets, in varying degrees, were the Greek, Portuguese, West German, Luxembourgish, Danish, West Berlin, Turkish, Norwegian and Austrian parties.

 Positions of the European communist parties at the 1976 Berlin Conference: